omunroe-com/http2specwiki/TlsRequirements.md

 If a client offers a new cipher suite that it believes to be conformant to h2 requirements, but the server does not yet recognise it as conformant, it will not be used; instead, they will fall back to another cipher suite (ultimately, the one required for interop if no other matches).

-Thus, 9.2 makes it marginally harder to introduce new cipher suites, because both sides have to recognise them as conformant to h2 requirements.
+However, TLS 1.2 only defines three values for SecurityParameters.cipher_type; GenericStreamCipher, GenericBlockCipher and GenericAEADCipher.
+Thus, it should be possible to recognise a conformant cipher suite without recoding the server, mitigating this issue.